bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 * baptized into Jesus Christ THEREFORE baptized into his death
 * buried with him by baptism into death:
-* as Christ was raised up from the dead ... so we also should walk in newness of life.
+* as Christ was raised up from the dead &hellip; so we also should walk in newness of life.
 * We have been planted together in the likeness of his death,
 * we shall be also in the likeness of his resurrection:
 * our old man is crucified with him, that the body of sin might be destroyed,

 - Mastery

-... that henceforth we should not serve sin.
+&hellip; that henceforth we should not serve sin.

 > Romans 8:37&mdash;Nay, in all these things we are more than conquerors through him that loved us.

 <!-- left off -->